sortofsleepy/ofxARKit/README.md

 > "We noticed your app contains the TrueDepth APIs but we were unable to locate these features in your app.
 Please provide information about how your app uses the TrueDepth APIs."

-To avoid this if you're not using TrueDepth & going to publish to the App Store change the macro defined in `ARFaceTrackingBool.h` in your OpenFrameworks plugins directory to `false`:
+To avoid this if you're not using TrueDepth & going to publish to the App Store change the macro defined in `ofxARKit.h` in your OpenFrameworks plugins directory to `false`:

 ```diff
 // Line 2 of ARFaceTrackingBool.h